ClearBlade/native-libraries/clearblade.md

 ## Cache.setMultiple(data, callback)
 Sets multiple entries in the cache at once.
 Requires that the Cache object was initialized with a cache name.
 Requires that the data passed to this function is a JSON object.
 On success, returns a string "SetMultiple done"

+* @param {object} value - Multiple data entries to be stored in the cache
+* @param {function} callback - callback that returns error or success messages

 ~~~~javascript
    	var callback = function (err, data) {
    	    if (err) {